 I heard someone approach.
 I folded myself into the bushes, hoping that my khaki clothes would camouflage me.

 The visitor was a marine from the Yéil.
 She entered from the east, through a gate that once was used by trucks servicing the desalination plant.
-Behind the entrance I could see the shell of an on-ramp to Highway 110.
+Behind the entrance I could see a sign indicating that this place was once an on-ramp to Highway 110.

 The marine withdrew a map from her satchel.
 She rotated the map several times, apparently trying to align it with what she saw before her.
 When she had done so, she scanned the compound, pausing periodically to refer back to points on the map, as if taking inventory.
 When her scan was completed to her satisfaction she folded the map, and returned it to her satchel.